in28minutes/learning-paths-cloud-and-devops/google-cloud/learning-google-cloud.md

 These are some of the questions that a number of beginner reach out to me with.

-Amit Dave (https://www.linkedin.com/in/amdave/) moderates a discussion with Sathish VJ(https://www.linkedin.com/in/sathishvj/), GK - Cloud Advocate(https://www.linkedin.com/in/chaitanya-gk/) and Ranga Karanam(https://www.linkedin.com/in/rangakaranam).
+Sathish VJ(https://www.linkedin.com/in/sathishvj/), GK - Cloud Advocate(https://www.linkedin.com/in/chaitanya-gk/) and Amit Dave (https://www.linkedin.com/in/amdave/) join me in this discussion.

+Thanks Sathish, GK and Amit for taking the time to be part of this discussion.

 Here are some of the things we talked about:
 USE DISCUSSION POINTS FROM ABOVE!

-Do let us know if you want to see more discussions like these!
+We will be creating more videos as we go.

+Which Google Cloud topic should the team talk about next?

+Thoughts?

 #cloud #gcp #googlecloud #in28minutes